fma2/pcp-intro-web-development-2016/units/5-finalproject.md

-##<a id="homeworksubmission">Homework Submission (by ______ )</a>
+####<a id="homeworksubmission">Homework Submission (by ______ )</a>

 Once you are finished with Steps 1-3,  submit your homework to fmm2118@columbia.edu.
-Your email subject line should be: “<Your Full Name> - Final Project”, e.g., “Ope Bukola - Final Project.”
+Your email subject line should be: “<Your Full Name> - Final Project”, e.g., “fmm2118@columbia.edu - Final Project.”
 Your submission should include:

 - Your wireframes - attachments of photos is fine
 - A link to your project on github

-##<a id="projectsubmission">Final Project Submission (by Thurs July 16)</a>
+####<a id="projectsubmission">Final Project Submission (by Thurs July 16)</a>

-Send your final project to ope.bukola@gmail.com.
-Your email subject line should be: “<Your Full Name> - Final Project Submission”, e.g., “Ope Bukola - Final Project Submission.”
+Send your final project to fmm2118@columbia.edu.
+Your email subject line should be: “<Your Full Name> - Final Project Submission”, e.g., “Farheen Malik - Final Project Submission.”
 Your email should include:

 - A link to your final project hosted on github pages, in the form <yourUsername>.github.io/<yourRepositoryname>
 - A link to your github repository